Shakiara/MyPortafolio/README.md

 - Live Server in VS Code
 - Python simple server: `python -m http.server`

+## Deployment

+If you have a live deployment, add the URL here:

+- Live site: add your deployment URL here

+You can also link specific pages if you deploy them separately:

+- Portfolio: add your URL here
+- UI Showcase: add your URL here

 ## About The Repo

 This repository is focused on frontend practice and personal branding.
 It shows how the site is structured, how interactive sections are built with vanilla JavaScript, and how reusable UI components can be explored in a separate showcase page.